biomarkersParkinson/tsdf/.github/PULL_REQUEST_TEMPLATE.md

+# Pull request

 ## Describe your changes

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.

 ## Type of change

-Please delete options that are not relevant.
+Please select options that are relevant.

 - [ ] Bug fix
 - [ ] New feature